GoogleCloudPlatform/flask-talisman/README.rst

 Disclaimer
 ----------

-This is not an official Google product, experimental or otherwise.
+This code originated at Google, but is not an official Google product, experimental or otherwise.
+It was forked on June 6th, 2021 from the unmaintained GoogleCloudPlatform/flask-talisman.

 There is no silver bullet for web application security.
 Talisman can help, but security is more than just setting a few headers.
 Any